woveon/wovtools/README.md

-WovTools manages the configuration and staging for a Kubernetes development/DevOps team.
-WovTools covers writing code, environment setup, database changes and Kubernetes cluster deployment.
+**WovTools** manages the configuration and staging for a Kubernetes development/DevOps team. **WovTools** covers writing code, environment setup, database changes and Kubernetes cluster deployment.
 Development occurs locally, then to individual developer Kubernetes namespaces and then to organization dev and prod Kubernetes namespaces.

+**Learn more on our: [WovTools Wiki](https://github.com/woveon/wovtools/wiki)**

 ### Guiding Philosophies: